 Activity Evidence that supports this approach Challenge number(s) addressed Family support worker employed More pupils and families are able to quickly access support improving outcomes for pupils in school and in later life.
 1,2,3,4 2x Play Rangers to support positive lunchtimes Increases the rate of children participating in physical activities at lunchtime and support positive interactions and social skills.
-2,3,4 ELSA provision to improve wellbeing and address mental health concerns for pupils Pupils identified as needing support are able to quickly access this in school improving outcome in school and later life 2 Breakfast club/after school clubs/lunch time clubs Encouraging PP pupils to attend clubs improves physical, social and emotional wellbeing.
+2,3,4 ELSA provision to improve wellbeing and address mental health concerns for pupils Pupils identified as needing support are able to quickly access this in school improving outcome in school and later life.
+Social and emotional learning EEF (educationendowmentfoundation.org.uk) 2 Zones of Regulation and Lego Therapy sessions Pupils identified as needing support are able to quickly access this in school so they can achieve success in the classroom.
+Staff are trained in these programmes and delivery weekly to vulnerable children.
+Metacognition and self-regulation EEF (educationendowmentfoundation.org.uk) 2, 3, 4 Breakfast club/after school clubs/lunch time clubs Encouraging PP pupils to attend clubs improves physical, social and emotional wellbeing.
 Free access to breakfast club for PP children also improves attendance rates and ensures they are ready to learn.
-2,3,4 Subsidised trips, activities and residential costs Children from lower income families may not be able to access the breadth of the curriculum without support to attend these activities.
-1,2,3,4 Attendance tracking Children who attend school regularly have higher rates of progress - tracking 4
+2,3,4 Music lessons and small group instrumental classes PP Pupils can choose to play an instrument or be part of the Rocksteady music workshops.
+Accessing participation in the Arts, which would be beneficial to their later outcomes in life and also to improve their wellbeing.
+Arts participation EEF 2,3,4 Subsidised trips, activities and residentialcosts (educationendowmentfoundation.org.uk) Children from lower income families may not be able to access the breadthof the curriculum without support to attend these activities.
+PP children can access discounts on residential, all other trips are paid for and PP children have access to 1x paid after school club of their choice per year.
+1,2,3,4

-this and working with fossilies halps to

-this and working with families helps to

-address and resolve issues more
+Attendance tracking Children who attend school regularly have higher rates of progress - tracking this and working with families helps toaddress and 4 resolve issues more quickly.

-quickly.